Sadiashraful-KCL/PerosnalProjects-/README.md

 --TECHNICAL PROJECTS :

-•Leading the IOS sub-team and co-leading an entire team of 8 people to build native Android,IOS mobile apps and a backend server in Node.JS for King's College London (Provides announcements and messages to be send to student phones from university server).
+• Leading the IOS sub-team and co-leading an entire team of 8 people to build native Android,IOS mobile apps and a backend server in Node.JS for King's College London (Provides announcements and messages to be send to student phones from university server).
                Responsibilities :
               Working as a full stack IOS engineer (making the mobile platform designs and implementing backend features).
               As a scrum master reviewing team's progress after every two week sprint, identify bugs and motivating lagging                 members.